jayckaiser/adastra-analysis/README.md

 -----

 ### Screenplays
 The text contents of Adastra are cleaned into formatted screenplays, separated by chapter.
 Specify formatting by line-type using where-filters.
-These are saved as TXT files in a specified folder.
+Screenplays are saved as TXT files in a specified folder.

-Specific screenplays can be provided.
+Names of specific screenplays can be provided on the command line.
 Otherwise, all are run.
 ```
-python main.py run --screenplays [screenplay1 [screenplay2 ...]]
+python -m adastra_analysis run --screenplays [screenplay1 [screenplay2 ...]]
 ```

 These are defined in `adastra_analytics.screenplays` in the configs file.
 ```
 screenplays:

-  output_directory:        [REQUIRED] base output directory to save screenplays
-  where:                   [OPTIONAL] where-clause to apply to the dataset before every screenplay
+  [YAML DEFINITIONS SANDBOX]

   screenplays:

+    - !Screenplay
-  [screenplay1]:           [REQUIRED] key to query, accessible via `--screenplays screenplay1`
+      name          : key to query, accessible via `--screenplays screenplay_style1`
-    folder                 [REQUIRED] output subfolder under {output_directory}
+      folder        : output subfolder under {output_directory}
+      dataset       : dataset for the screenplay
-    justify                [REQUIRED] how wide should the output be (justify-width)
+      justify       : how wide should the output be (justify-width)
-    line_sep               [REQUIRED] how should lines be separated
+      line_sep      : how should lines be separated
-    where:                 [OPTIONAL] where-clause to apply before the query

-    categories:            [REQUIRED] filters to segregate the text into styles
+      file_col      : name of the column to split into files based on unique values
+      screenplay_col: name of the column to output formatting to

+      contexts:
-      [category_name1]:    [REQUIRED] name of category (unqueriable, but used to track progress)
+        - name               : name of the category; only used to track progress
-        where              [REQUIRED] where-clause to filter which lines use the given category style
+          where              : where-clause to filter which lines use the given category style
+          justify            : (optional) custom justify-width that overwrites the screenplay-global one defined above
-        style              [REQUIRED] shape of the output with columns used (i.e. "{column1}: {column2}")
+          style              : shape of the output with columns used (i.e. "{column1}: {column2}")
-        textwrap_offset    [OPTIONAL] how far should wrapped text be indented; defaults to 0
+          textwrap_offset    : (default 0); how far should wrapped text be indented; defaults to 0

-        formatting:        [OPTIONAL] special formatting rules for columns specified in `style`; defaults to no-formatting
-          [column1]:       [OPTIONAL] part of `style` being formatted; corresponds to a column in the dataset
-            strip_quotes   [OPTIONAL] remove wrapper quotes; defaults to False
-            upper          [OPTIONAL] cast the column text to uppercase; defaults to False
-            lower          [OPTIONAL] cast the column text to lowercase; defaults to False
-            title          [OPTIONAL] cast the column text to titlecase; defaults to False
-            offset         [OPTIONAL] offset the column text from by left edge with spaces; defaults to 0
-            prefix         [OPTIONAL] prefix the column text with a string; defaults to ""
-            postfix        [OPTIONAL] postfix the column text with a string; defaults to ""

-          [column2]:
-            ...

-      [category_name2]:
-        ...

-  [screenplay2]:
-    ...
+          columns:
+            - name           : name of the column to be inserted into the style
+              screenplay_args: formatting arguments to apply the the text of the column

 ```

 *(I've created three versions of outputs already.
 If someone has a better idea for how to best improve readability for the output, please let me know!)*